 - TMDA is an observer in the Pan Asian Harmonization Working Party (PAHWP), and has representatives in several technical working groups in PAHWP

 - TMDA is the member of World Health Organization (WHO) and has participated in the pilot phase of the Corroborative Registration Procedures (CRP) for Invitro diagnostic devices, which gives a provision of minimum/no duplication of work while ensuring accessibility of safe, quality and effective medical devices and In-vitro diagnostic devices.
 More information link to WHO Invitro diagnostic CRP

 - Omission of confusion to investors who are interested in establishing medical devices and Invitro diagnostic devices in the region, since they will be familiar with regulatory requirements

-- Increased number of submission of application of registration of product in the country because manufacturer would submit same dossier submitted globally to be approve and ensure accessibility of quality products
+- Increased number of submissions of application of registration of product in the country because manufacturer would submit same dossier submitted globally to be approve and ensure accessibility of quality products.

 - Removing redundant requirements and retaining and adapting critical requirements in order to have uniform acceptable international requirements.